It’s demoralizing when you can’t seem to hit your targets — even if your company’s still making money.

 Meeting Goals Can Be a Double-Edged Sword

-To be successful at setting and implementing stretch goals, it’s crucial to get real team buy-in for the conceptual effort, and alignment around the specific targets and their concrete, operational implications.
+To be successful at setting and implementing stretch goals, it’s crucial to get real team buy-in for the conceptual effort, as well as alignment around the specific targets and their concrete, operational implications.

 Onward and upward,